16-18 November, 2020 | Gold Coast, Australia

 Dr. Colin Russo has three decades of experience engaging stakeholders and clients of national, state and local governments.
 An award-winning futurist author, Colin writes using futures studies methods about topics including futures of cities, health, disabilities, security, technology and climate-change.
 Colin has facilitated futures workshops for City of Gold Coast's Our Bold Future 2037, and presented Futures Thinking Courses with Professor Inayatullah in 2017, 2018 and 2019.
 Dr. Russo also presented Futures Courses for the AFP, Brisbane Primary Health, National Disability Services (across Queensland), Uniting Care Queensland, Redland City Council, Bulloo Shire Council and the Queensland Government 2019 Leadership Series.
 He presented on water futures in Melbourne and futures of cities in Taiwan and USA.

-The Futures Thinking and Strategy Transformation 2030 And Beyond Course brochure is linked here.
+The Futures Thinking and Strategy Transformation 2030 And Beyond Course brochure is now available upon request.

 The Course will be conducted in a beachside hotel executive workshop room, Gold Coast, Australia.

 This Course is offered by Professor Inayatullah, Dr. Milojevic, Dr. Black and Dr. Russo, 16-18 November, 2020.